kyungjae-lee/engineers-notebook/real-time-operating-systems/rtos-vs-gpos.md

 * **RTOS**

   * Priority inversion is a big issue and must be resolved!
-Most of the real-time kernal implements some techniques to resolve it.
+Most of the real-time kernel implements some techniques to resolve it.

     e.g., Rescheduling, temporarily elevating the priority of the lower-priority task to the highest among so that it can run first and release the resource as soon as possible.